The importance of reducing stress

-- Take advantage of community programs that provide respite and relief from caregiving, practical help with meals or housework and assistance with the care of the person with Alzheimer's disease.
+- Take advantage of community programs that provide respite and relief from caregiving, practical help with meals or housework and assistance with the care of the person with dementia.

 - And plan ahead for both the immediate future and the long term.

-The Alzheimer Society can help with services such as support groups, counselling, information resources and MedicAlert® Safely Home®, the Society’s wandering registry.
-The Alzheimer Society also funds research into improved methods of caregiving and service delivery, as well as research into the cause and cure of Alzheimer's disease.
+The Alzheimer Society can help with services such as support groups, counselling, information resources and the Society’s wandering registry.
+The Alzheimer Society also funds research into improved methods of caregiving and service delivery, as well as research into the cause and cure of Alzheimer's disease and other dementias.

 Check out our Caregiver Dementia Fact Sheet.

 Supporting a person with dementia requires time and energy.
 While it can be a rewarding experience, it can also be demanding and stressful.
 Knowing and recognizing signs of stress in yourself or someone you care about is the first step towards taking action.